leilanorouzi/DataScinceProjects/Capstone_project_2/InstaCart_project.md

 - days_since_prior_order: Indicates there are how many days since previous order of each customer
 ### Dealing with the size of data
 The data were larger than my laptop can handle.
 One solution was to use cloud servers such as [google colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
 It provides a free Jupyter notebook running on cloud.
 In this service you have option to use a CPU accelerator or a GPU accelerator one.
 The GPU accelerator was used in this project.
+The data were downloaded from the kaggle ste then uploaded to the google dirve to use in the code.
+To get access to the files on google drive an authorization code it nessacery which will be given by a linked.
+Basicly,you need to click on the link, log in to you google account and copy and then past the authorization code into provided empty box.

-Futhermore, when a data set was no longer requiered, it was deleted from the program to save more memory in the system.
+Futhermore, some data were deleted from the program to recover more memory in the system, whenever those data were no longer requiered.

 ## Data wrangling
 ### Combining data